Psycho (1960 film): Screenplay

-The first name of the female protagonist was changed from Mary to Marion because a real Mary Crane existed in Phoenix.
+The first name of the female protagonist was changed from Mary to Marion because a real Mary Crane lived in Phoenix.
 Also changed is the novel's budding romance between Sam and Lila.
-Hitchcock preferred to focus the audience's attention on the solution to the mystery, and Stefano thought such a relationship would make Sam Loomis seem cheap.
+Hitchcock preferred to focus the audience's attention on the solution to the mystery, and Stefano thought such a relationship would make Sam seem cheap.
 Instead of having Sam explain Norman's pathology to Lila, the film uses a psychiatrist.
 Stefano was in therapy dealing with his relationship with his own mother while writing the script.
-The novel is more violent than the film: Marion is beheaded in the shower rather than being stabbed to death.
+The novel is more violent than the film: Marion is decapitated in the shower rather than being stabbed to death.
 Minor changes include changing Marion's telltale earring found after her death to a scrap of paper that failed to flush down the toilet.
-This provided some shock effect because toilets almost were never seen in American cinema in the 1960s.
-The location of Arbogast's death was moved from the foyer to the stairwell.
+This provided some shock effect because toilets were almost never seen in American cinema at the time of the film's release.
+The location of Arbogast's death was moved from the house's foyer to the stairwell.
 Stefano thought this would make it easier to conceal the truth about "Mother" without tipping that something was being hidden.
-As Janet Leigh put it, this gave Hitchcock more options for his camera.
+As Leigh put it, this gave Hitchcock more options for his camera.